-Students must speak to their school before making any travel plans because coronavirus (COVID-19) has created additional requirements and travel restrictions.
+Students can choose to return to their home countries, however, coronavirus (COVID-19) creates additional requirements and travel restrictions.

 Coronavirus (COVID-19) testing

-All students should have a coronavirus (COVID-19) test as close as possible to the date of departure (allowing for the time to recieve test results) to ensure they are safe to travel.
-Students must check with their doctor / medical practitioner or coronavirus (COVID-19) testing centre on the turnaround times for test results.
-For more information,see: Seeking medical assistance, suspected and confirmed cases
+All students should have a coronavirus (COVID-19) test as close as possible to the date of departure (allowing for the time to receive test results) to ensure they are safe to travel.
+Check with your local doctor / General Practitioner or coronavirus (COVID-19) testing centre on the turnaround times for test results.

 Airport and other health requirements

 Many airports in Australia (domestic and international) are rigorously screening passengers, conducting health and temperature checks, ensuring masks are worn and checking permits (where required).
 These procedures and requirements may change at short notice and are outside of the Department's control.
 Students must not travel if they are unwell.

 If students fail airport health checks, they will likely be prevented from embarking on their onward journey and be required to return home or potentially enter a quarantine facility.
-If this occurs, students must call their International Student Coordinator (ISC) immediately.
+If this occurs, they must call their International Student Coordinator immediately.